iko is a calm interface that allows to tangibly control playback from digital music libraries.

 By giving iko a light shake it pauses or plays the music.
 By turning iko clockwise or counterclockwise on a horizontal surface it raises or lowers the volume.
 If iko is turned onto a different side it will play a different playlist.
 By throwing iko into the air it will shuffle the playlists, also adding some new music to its 20 sides.

 The prototype is 3D-printed with wood-filament and encloses an Adafruit Feather board with battery management and Bluetooth LE connectivity, an absolute orientation sensor (IMU) and a Li-Ion battery.
 The prototype communicates via Bluetooth with a python-script on a computer that is controlling iTunes via Apple Script commands.

-Created in the Information Design Studio by Prof. Rupesh Vyas at Aalto University Helsinki, 2017.
+iko was created in the Information Design Studio Class of Prof. Rupesh Vyas at Aalto University Helsinki, 2017.